 - 2 green plantains, peeled and grated into large shreds

-- About ¼ cup (56 g) fat of choice for frying (lard or avocado oil recommended)
+- About ¼ cup (56 g) fat of choice for frying (avocado oil recommended)

 - Fine Himalayan salt, to taste